neerajwahi/pairjam/README.md

 This will build the app and watch any .jsx or .scss files for changes.

 ### Server
 The server won't reflect your changes until you re-run it.
-To watch the server and re-run it automatically, we suggest [nodemon](http://nodemon.io/).
+To watch the server and re-run it automatically try [nodemon](http://nodemon.io/).

 ## License
-MIT, of course.
+MIT